ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 ::: {.cell .markdown}

-Finally, you'll repeat the process of finding the best number of neighbors using K-fold CV, with your "transformed" data (`X_trans`) and your new custom distance metric.
+Finally, you'll repeat the process (illustrated earlier) of finding the best number of neighbors using K-fold CV, with your "transformed" data (`X_trans`) and your new custom distance metric.

 Then, you'll evaluate the performance of your model on the *test* data, using that optimal number of neighbors.